JnyJny/meowmeow/articles/00-Multi-File-C-Program.md

 Here, I'm exposing the function `stupid_decode()` via the externally visible `mm_decode()` function.
 When I say "externally" visible I mean visible outside this file.
-Since `stupid_decode()` isn't in the header file, it isn't available to be called directly from functions in other files.
+Since `stupid_decode()` isn't in the header file [mmdecode.h`[14], it isn't available to be called directly from functions in other files.

-Sometimes we do this when we want to publish a solid public interface but we aren't quite done noodling around with functions to solve a problem.
+Sometimes we do this when we want to publish a solid public interface but we aren't quite done noodling around with functions to solve a problem or we have different versions for different hardware or software platforms.
 In my case, I've written a I/O intensive function that reads eight bytes at a time from the source stream to decode one byte to write to the destination stream.
 A better implementation would work on a buffer bigger than eight bytes at a time.
 A **much** better